Payouts

 Creating a payout on Solana

-You can check the required fields in the BlindPay API Docs.
+Check the required fields in the BlindPay API Docs.

-Remember: replace YOUR_SECRET_TOKEN with your API key, in_000000000000 with your instance ID, qu_000000000000 with the quote you generated previously and sender_wallet_address with your Solana wallet address.
+Remember: replace YOUR_SECRET_TOKEN with your API key and in_000000000000 with your instance ID.

 Step 1: Prepare the Delegation Transaction